ifew/aws-lambda-crt-db/Readme.md

 # aws-lambda-crt-example

-Example C# though Custom Runtime (.Net Core 2.2) working with AWS Lambda Function
+Example C# though Custom Runtime (.Net Core 2.2) working with AWS Lambda Function and MySQL

 ## This code to show about
 - Example custom runtime